Rodrigo Moura

-Rodrigo Moura do Nascimento (born 25 January 1996) is a Brazilian professional footballer who plays as a goalkeeper for Super League club Persijap Jepara, on loan from Chaves.
+Rodrigo Moura do Nascimento (born 25 January 1996) is a Brazilian professional footballer who plays as a goalkeeper for Liga Portugal 2 club Chaves.

 Professional career

 A youth product of the Brazilian club Athletico Paranaense, Moura began his senior career with the Portuguese club Vilafranquense.
-He moved to Olhanense on loan for the 2019-20 season.
+He moved to Olhanense on loan for the 2019–20 season.
 He followed that up with a stint with Águeda the following season, before moving to the Liga Portugal 2 with Trofense in 2021.

-He transferred to Chaves on 29 June 2022, as they were newly promoted to the Primeira Liga.
+Moura transferred to Chaves on 29 June 2022, as they were newly promoted to the Primeira Liga.
+In the summer of 2025, he was sent on a season-long loan to Indonesian Super League club Persijap Jepara.
+On 2 February 2026, he joined Primeira Liga side Casa Pia on loan until the end of the season.